"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 7. WordPress Configuration

-If you currently point nameservers to a CDN service, you need to check your configuration setting.
+You need to check your configuration setting if you point nameservers to a CDN service.
 Double-check your A record to confirm it is pointing to the correct IP address in your CDN service provider.

 8. PHP Memory Limits

-PHP memory limits can also be the cause of WordPress blog downtime.
-If you’re getting an error message like “Allowed memory size of 33554422 bytes exhausted.
+PHP memory limits can also cause WordPress blog downtime if you get an error message like “Allowed memory size of 33554422 bytes exhausted.
 This could be related to the PHP memory limit.

 What you need to do is to increase WordPress PHP memory limits.
 For more information on how to do this, read this guide.